rism-digital/rism.info/community/muscat/workshops.en.md

 _Eva Neumayr, RISM Salzburg_

 #### Online workshops
 The next online Muscat workshops from the RISM Editorial Center are tentatively scheduled for the spring and fall of 2022.
-Further workshops can be held on request; please contact us for more information: contact@rism.info
+Further workshops can be held on request; please contact us for more information: [contact@rism.info](mailto:contact@rism.info){:blank}

 ## Past workshops and demonstrations